Identity Renegotiation is a unique new approach to helping people navigate changes throughout the lifespan.

-A Helping Approach for Postmodern Times
+A Helping Approach for the 21st Century

-- Divorce was not an option.
+- Marriage was essentially mandatory and divorce was not an option.

 - Helping was defined as a process of uncovering repressed parts of the self.

 But in the last few decades, a period that has been labeled as “postmodern,” conditions have changed: